shuenj/tp/docs/UserGuide.md

 Examples:
 * `nok 2` remove next of kin of the 2nd person in the contact list.
 * `nok 3 n/John p/11111 rs/Brother` add next of kin with the name `John`, phone `11111` and relationship `Brother` to the 3rd person in the contact list.

+### Add shift dates for a staff: `shift`

+Updates the shift days of the person identified with the given index number.

+Format: `shift INDEX SHIFT_DAYS`

+* `SHIFT_DAYS` is in the form of a unbroken string of numbers, from 1 (Monday) to 7 (Sunday), typed with no spaces, e.g. `147` (Monday, Thursday, Sunday).
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `shift 1 126` will set the 1st person in the contact list's shift days to be Monday, Tuesday, and Saturday.

 ### Returning staff that are on duty: `onduty`